 Mammoth Crest Traverse Trail is a 17.7 mile lightly trafficked out and back trail located near Mammoth Lakes, California that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from July until September.
+The trail offers a number of activity options and is best used from July until September.

 I went as far as Deer Lakes, took about 5 hours in, 3.5 back (I'm a moderate hiker, & I pause fairly frequently to take pictures).
 A good amount of elevation gain.
 I went in early July & there were a bunch of great wild flowers at the upper elevations.
 There's a lot of varied scenery & a fair amount of exposure.
 It's cool to look up at the imposing monolith you see when you start & then be able to look down on it when you're up near the top.
 There were no streams along the way, so only water was at Deer Lakes.
 Make sure to go up to the top one, you can barely see it when you view the lakes from the trail as you start descending into the valley.
 It's absolutely stunning, that cool green color.
 You see mature trout just cruising through the pristine water.
 Great to jump in as it's deeper than the lower lakes & fewer mosquitos.
 Had the whole thing to myself for an hour before heading back.